 There are also some nifty tools like this data usage calculator from Finder.
 But these sorts of calculators should be treated as rough estimates.

 Go as fast as your budget allows.
 When it comes to nbn™ speed, you can’t go too fast.
 Internet speed is measured in Megabits per Second (Mbps).
 Megabits are little pieces of data, and the number is just telling you how many pieces can get through the lines per second.

 Most providers offer at least two speed tiers.
-At Dodo, we offer three.
-There’s nbn25, which is perfect for simple tasks like browsing the internet, using social media and streaming music.
+At Dodo, we offer four.
+There are nbn15 and nbn25, which are perfect for simple tasks like browsing the internet, using social media and streaming music.

 Our mid-tier nbn50 just won a Mozo Expert’s Choice award for Standard Plus NBN Contract, it’s a great option if you also stream HD video and will have more than 3 people using the internet at the same time.